kadirmetin/softforware/README.md

 ## Support

-For support, email kadirmetin@softforware.tech or join our Discord channel.
+For support, email kadirmetin@softforware.com or join our Discord channel.

 ## License